Tag Archives: evs explained

 EVs Explained Tax Credits feature photo

-How does the EV federal tax credit work and which cars still qualify in 2023?
+How does the EV federal tax credit work and which cars qualify now and in 2024?

 Hello, and welcome back to your regular dose of EVs Explained!
 Many altruistic reasons exist to switch over from a gas guzzler to an electric vehicle, like keeping hush for the neighbors or allegedly doing your part to help God’s green earth and all.
 But today’s topic is a little more self-interested, and that’s okay.
 Here.
 Have some EV tax credits.
 On Uncle Sam.
 But what are they?